deepaksood619/deepaksood619.github.io/docs/mathematics/algebra/complex-numbers.md

 2. sq. root(a.b) = sq. root(a) * sq. root(b), iff a and b both are not negative
 3. **Complex Number => i^2^ = - 1**

 - Real part
 - Imaginary part
 - Principle Square Root

 4. Complex Plane

-   - The horizontal number line (what we know as thexxx-axis on a Cartesian plane) is thereal axis.
+- The horizontal number line (what we know as the xxx-axis on a Cartesian plane) is the real axis.
-   - The vertical number line (theyyy-axis on a Cartesian plane) is theimaginary axis.
+- The vertical number line (the yyy-axis on a Cartesian plane) is the imaginary axis.

 5. Number Systems

 - Counting number system ( greater than 0)
 - Integer number system (positive and negative numbers)
 - Rational number system (fractions)
 - Real number system (decimals)
 - Complex number system

 6. Pure imaginary
 7. Adding and subtracting complex numbers